 Chemistry Hall is a great educational blog and chemistry knowledge-sharing hub run by an expert chemist.
 Its aim is to make it easy for people to understand different concepts of chemistry and why and how chemistry is so important.

 Full of great content such as fun facts, educational resources, and research highlights, Chemistry Hall takes a complex subject and makes it accessible for everyone.

-Labsolutely is run by Vittorio Saggiomo, a chemist that is creating videos to show the public how much fun you can have in a science lab.
-Saggiomo refuses to get bogged down in the boring “standardised way of scientific writing” and is showing the “naked truth” of what goes on in a lab.
+Labsolutely is run by Vittorio Saggiomo, a chemist who is creating videos to show the public how much fun you can have in a science lab.
+Saggiomo refuses to get bogged down in the boring “standardised way of scientific writing” and instead shows the “naked truth” of what goes on in a lab.

 C&EN is an informative source of Chemical and Engineering News.
 The site is filled with regular articles and news about the chemical, life sciences and laboratory worlds.